ensdomains/ens/docs/userguide.rst

     ethRegistrar.entries(web3.sha3('name'))[0];

-This will return a value with a total of 6 numbers between 0 and 5.
+This will return a single integer between 0 and 5.
 The full solidity data structure for this can be viewed `here <https://github.com/ethereum/ens/blob/master/contracts/HashRegistrarSimplified.sol#L110>`_ in the Registrar contract.
 The numbers represent different 'states' a name is currently in.

 - 0 - Name is available and the auction hasn't started
 - 1 - Name is available and the auction has been started